-Codependency is a learned, consistent and dysfunctional way of behaving toward other people in which a person values the needs and wants of others much more than they do their own needs.
+Codependency is a learned, consistent and dysfunctional way of behaving toward others in which a person values the needs and wants of others much more than they do their own needs.
 While this might at first appear to be positive, self-sacrificing behavior, a codependent person is rarely, if ever, able to get their needs met, and their relationships become unhealthily unbalanced.

-Codependency is particularly common in relationships where one person is an alcoholic or addict and the other partner functions as their caretaker.
+Codependency is particularly common in relationships where one person is an alcoholic or addict, and the other partner functions as their caretaker.
 The non-addicted partner takes on many roles, including that of a go-between, interceding for their addicted partner and covering for them when they cannot meet their responsibilities.
 Although the codependent partner genuinely wants to help their addicted loved one, their behaviors inadvertently enable the alcoholic or addict to avoid making positive changes.

 Warning Signs of Codependent Relationships

 Although codependency is often found in relationships where one partner is an alcoholic or addict, other conditions, such as mental illness and physical disability, can also lead to codependent relationships.

 - A one-sided romantic relationship, with one partner doing all of the caretaking

 - Relying on your partner for your sense of worth and validation.

 - Allowing your needs to go unmet while prioritizing the needs of your loved one

 - Problems setting and enforcing healthy boundaries with your partner